Date A Live: Video games

-A fourth video game produced again by Compile Heart, titled Date A Live: Ren Dystopia (デート・ア・ライブ 蓮ディストピア, Dēto A Raibu: Ren Disutopia), was scheduled to be released on July 18, 2019 for the PlayStation 4, in Japan.
-In addition to the standard addition, which will cost 7,776 yen at retail and yen via download, a 9,936 yen limited edition is also planned.
-The limited edition includes a Tsunako-designed box, special books (Koushi Tachibana-written short story, etc.), and a drama CD.
-Due to various reasons, the release date has been pushed back to September 24, 2020.
+A fourth video game produced again by Compile Heart, titled Date A Live: Ren Dystopia (デート・ア・ライブ 蓮ディストピア, Dēto A Raibu: Ren Disutopia), was scheduled to be released on July 18, 2019, for the PlayStation 4, in Japan.
+The limited edition of the game includes a Tsunako-designed box, special books (Koushi Tachibana-written short story, etc.), and a drama CD.
+Due to various reasons, the release date had been pushed back to September 24, 2020.

-A free-to-play mobile game titled Date A Live: Spirit Pledge was released in China on September 21, 2018 for Android and iOS.
+A free-to-play mobile game titled Date A Live: Spirit Pledge was released in China on September 21, 2018, for Android and iOS.
 A beta test of a global version started on July 26, 2020.

 Reception

 The first volume of the first anime season placed eighth place amongst Blu-ray sales in Japan during its debut week within the Oricon charts.
 The PS3 game Date A Live: Rinne Utopia sold 23,340 physical retail copies within the first week of release in Japan.
 By October 2015, the series as a whole had sold over four million copies.

 On June 12, 2015, the Chinese Ministry of Culture listed Date A Live II among 38 anime and manga titles banned in China.